hliulab/unifyimmun/README.md

 ` pip install -r requirements.txt `

-## Demo
->Predict HLA binding specificity using pHLA test set

-`python HLA_test.py`

->Evaluate TCR binding specificity using pTCR test set

-`python TCR_test.py`

-> When batch_size=8192, the time required to run the above two demos is about 2 minutes

-## Input data format
-The input data should be a CSV file with three columns named `tcr`, `peptide`, and `HLA`, representing the TCR CDR3 sequence, peptide sequence, and HLA sequence, respectively.

 ## Instructions for use
 The training data for pHLA and pTCR is stored in the <kbd>data</kbd> folder.
 The source code for UnifyImmun model, as well as the training and testing scripts, are in the <kbd>source</kbd> folder.
-The trained models are stored in the <kbd>trained model</kbd> folder.
+The trained models are stored in the <kbd>trained_model</kbd> folder.

+### Input data format
+The input data should be a CSV file with three columns named `tcr`, `peptide`, and `HLA`, representing the TCR CDR3 sequence, peptide sequence, and HLA sequence, respectively.

 ### Model training
 For the convenience of sequentially running all the training steps, you can use the provided Python script named run_all_phases.py.
 After ensuring that the required environment and dependencies are installed, execute the following code: